sameersyd/MotionToastView/README.md

 ## About

 A Beautiful Multipurpose Motion Toast View in iOS using Swift with full customisation options.
+The library is developed using Swift 5.

 ## Example